Package 'ropenblas'

 extSoftVersion()["BLAS"]

-The ropenblas() function will download the desired version of the library OpenBLAS, compile and install the library in the /opt directory of your operational system.
+The ropenblas() function will download the desired version of the OpenBLAS library, compile and install it in the /opt directory of your operating system.
 If the directory does not exist, it will be created so that the installation can be completed.
-Subsequently, files from the version of BLAS used in R will be symbolically linked to the shared object files of the library version OpenBLAS compiled and installed in /opt.
+Subsequently, files from the version of BLAS used in R will be symbolically linked to the shared object files of the OpenBLAS library version compiled and installed in /opt.

 Value

-Returns a warning message informing you if the procedure occurred correctly.
+Returns a message informing you if the procedure occurred correctly.
 You will also be able to receive information about missing dependencies.

 Note